xlab-si/emmy/docs/develop.md

 necessary features that are already implemented in the master branch).

 ## Updating protocol buffers
-Emmy uses protocol buffers for communication.
+emmy uses protocol buffers for communication.
 Definitions of services, RPCs and payloads can be found in **.proto* files of the `protobuf` package.
 We need these definitions and [protoc compiler](https://developers .google.com/protocol-buffers/docs/downloads) in order to obtain appropriate go source files